 Confidence in reading and writing, speaking and listening is built through varied and stimulating activities designed to give children a passion for using language.
-Writers of the Week are celebrated in assemblies and their work is displayed in the school entrance.
+Writers of the Week are regularly celebrated in assemblies.

 The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.— Dr. Seuss, 'I Can Read With My Eyes Shut!'